ibm-cloud-docs/assistant-data/troubleshoot.md

 ## 4.0.0
 {: #troubleshoot-400}

-### Install Watson Assistant 4.0.0 with EDB version 1.8
+### Install {{site.data.keyword.conversationshort}} 4.0.0 with EDB version 1.8
 {: #troubleshoot-400-install-edb18}

-Complete this task only if you need a fresh installation of Watson Assistant 4.0.0.
+Complete this task only if you need a fresh installation of {{site.data.keyword.conversationshort}} 4.0.0.
 Do not complete this task on existing clusters with data.
 Completing this task on an existing cluster with data results in data loss.
 {: important}

-If you upgraded to EDB version 1.8 and need a new installation of Watson Assistant 4.0.0, complete the following steps.
+If you upgraded to EDB version 1.8 and need a new installation of {{site.data.keyword.conversationshort}} 4.0.0, complete the following steps.
 In the following steps, `wa` is used as the name of the custom resource.
 Replace this value with the name of your custom resource:

 1. First, apply the following patch:
     ```